 Thank you for your interest in volunteering with the Sequoia Humane Society.
 The important work our organization accomplishes would not be possible without the generous contributions of our volunteers.

 Volunteer orientations are held the first Sunday of the month at 2 p.m. (unless otherwise noted) at the shelter.
 We ask all volunteers make a minimum of a 6 month commitment with regular volunteering each month.
-Please bring a completed volunteer application to the orientation, or arrive 15 minutes early to complete onsite.
-You are welcome to complete an application online and come to the orientation.
+Please complete your volunteer application online, or arrive 15 minutes early to complete it onsite.
 Thank you.

 For more information please contact our Volunteer Coordinator at [email protected], or by phone at 707.442.1782.